Home » Course » Soup_Stew » Xiang Gu Ji Tang {Chinese Mushroom Chicken Soup}

 re-hydrated dried shiitake vs. dried shiitake

-Not only shiitake mushroom is tasty, it also boasts impressive health benefits.
-They are low in calories, and high in fiber, vitamins and minerals.
-Shiitake also contains immune-boosting and cholesterol-lowering substances.
+Not only are shiitake mushroom are delicious, they also offer impressive health benefits.
+They are low in calories, and high in fiber, and rich in vitamins and minerals.
+Shiitake also contains compounds known to support the immune system and help lower cholesterol.

-In addition, research shows that shiitake carries many of the same amino acids as meat.
-No wonder Chinese buddha’s vegetarian cuisine often uses shiitake as an essential ingredient.
+In addition, research shows that shiitake provide many of the same amino acids found in meat.
+It’s no wonder that shiitake is an essential ingredient in traditional Chinese Buddhist vegetarian cuisine.

 rehydrated shiitake vs. dried shiitake mushroom

-How to make a tasty Traditional Chinese Xiang Gu Ji Tang {Chicken Soup with Shiitake}?
+How to make a Delicious Traditional Chinese Xiang Gu Ji Tang {Chicken Soup with Shiitake}?

 Stockpot filled with water and dried shiitake soaking water for cooking chicken soup

-Fill an 8-Quart stockpot with about 70% of water, along with the water used for soaking dried shiitake.
-Add 1/2 cup Shaoxing wine and ginger slices, bring it to a boil, and then carefully add the whole chicken.
-Turn the heat to simmer and slow cook for 1.5 hours.
+Fill the stockpot with about 70% full with water, and add the reserved shiitake soaking liquid.
+Add 1/2 cup Shaoxing wine and sliced ginger, and bring the mixture to a boil.
+Carefully add the whole chicken, and then reduce the heat to gentle simmer.
+Let it slow-cook for 1 1/2 hours.

-Shaoxing wine and ginger really help bring out all the inherent yumminess of the fresh cage-free chicken.
+The Shaoxing wine and ginger really help bring out the natural savory flavors of the fresh cage-free chicken, creating a deeply fragrant and delicious broth.

 Cooking Chicken Soup with Shiitake in the Stockpot

-After you have simmered the chicken broth for 1.5 hours, add the re-hydrated shiitake mushrooms into the pot, along with a splash of light soy sauce and salt.
-Turn the heat to medium-high, bring it to a boil and then simmer for 15 minutes.
+After simmering the chicken broth for 1.5 hours, add the rehydrated shiitake mushrooms into the pot, along with a splash of light soy sauce and a pinch of salt.
+Increase the heat to medium-high, bring the soup back to a gentle boil, then reduce the heat and simmer for an additional 15 minutes.

 Xiang Gu Ji Tang 香菇鸡汤 {Chicken Soup with Dried Shiitake Mushroom}